pawalt/spire-cockroach/README.md

 ## SPIFFE/SPIRE

-These problems not unique to Cockroach, so open source projects already exist to address them:
+These problems are not unique to Cockroach, so open source projects already exist to address them:

 - [SPIFFE](https://spiffe.io/docs/latest/spiffe-about/overview/) is an open standard for production identity based on x509 (and later JWT).
 It defines a spec for x509 certificates that revolves around a [SPIFFE ID](https://spiffe.io/docs/latest/spiffe-about/spiffe-concepts/#spiffe-id), a universal identifier for a workload.
 - [SPIRE](https://spiffe.io/docs/latest/spire-about/) is an implementation of SPIFFE that allows workloads to "attest" to their identity using metadata like docker labels, kubernetes pod info, AWS metadata, etc. Once attestation has succeeded, SPIRE mints SPIFFE-compliant certificates and distributes them to the workloads.